filamentphp/filament/packages/admin/docs/02-resources/06-relation-managers.md

 protected static ?string $inverseRelationship = 'section'; // Since the inverse related model is `Category`, this is normally `category`, not `section`.
 ```

-Once a table and form have been defined for the relation manager, visit the edit page of your resource to see it in action.
+Once a table and form have been defined for the relation manager, visit the Edit page of your resource to see it in action.

 ## Pivot attributes